-Data was "compromised" at the two organizations after hackers breached systems through a security flaw in the MOVEit Transfer file transfer tool, which is widely used by organizations around the world to share sensitive data.
+Data was compromised at the two organizations after hackers breached the systems through a security vulnerability in the MOVEit Transfer file transfer tool.
+This software is widely used by organizations worldwide to share sensitive data.

 Photo: GI

-From US government agencies to telecoms regulators and UK energy giant Shell, a string of victims have emerged since Massachusetts-based Progress Software discovered a security flaw in MOVEit Transfer last month.
+From US government agencies to UK telecommunications and energy giant Shell, a host of victims have emerged since Massachusetts-based Progress Software discovered a security vulnerability in MOVEit Transfer last month.

-Its wide-ranging impact shows how even the most security-conscious government agencies struggle to fend off ransomware attacks, which ransomware gangs often hunt for widely used tools like these.
+Its widespread impact demonstrates how even the most security-conscious government agencies are struggling to combat ransomware attacks.
+Ransomware groups often target such widely used tools.

-The US Cybersecurity and Infrastructure Security Agency (CISA) said on Thursday that several federal agencies had been hacked.
-It did not specify which units, but added that there had been little impact on the federal civilian executive branch.
-Analysts said more victims were likely to emerge in the coming weeks.
+The U.S. Cybersecurity and Infrastructure Security Agency (CISA) said Thursday that several federal agencies had been targeted by hackers.
+They did not specify which agencies, but added that there was little impact on federal civil enforcement.
+Analysts said more victims are likely to emerge in the coming weeks.

-A Department of Energy spokesman said the ransom demands were sent via email to each facility, but did not disclose the amount requested.
-“The two entities that received them did not interact with Cl0p and there is no indication that the ransom demands were withdrawn,” the spokesman said.
+A spokesperson for the U.S. Department of Energy said the ransom demands were sent via email to individual facilities, but did not disclose the amount requested.
+The spokesperson stated, “The two entities that received them did not interact with Cl0p, and there is no indication that the ransom demands have been withdrawn.”

-The Cl0p team stated in a post on its website, which read “WE DO NOT HAVE ANY GOVERNMENT DATA” and if we accidentally obtained it, “WE WILL STILL POLITELY DEAL WITH IT AND DELETE IT ALL.”
+The Cl0p group stated in a post on its website, which included the content "WE DO NOT HAVE ANY GOVERNMENT DATA" and if we accidentally obtain it, "WE WILL STILL HANDLE IT POLITELY AND DELETE IT ALL".

-Recorded Future analyst Allan Liska said Cl0p may have made a big deal out of it by deliberately deleting government data to protect itself from retaliation from the US and other governments.
+Recorded Future analyst Allan Liska said Cl0p may have caused a major incident by deliberately deleting government data to protect itself from retaliation from the US and other governments.

 Hoang Anh (according to Reuters)